CM Punk: Ultimate Fighting Championship (2014–2021)

 Despite his inactivity and statements by White, Punk was never formally removed from the UFC roster, or released from his contract, and remained a part of the drug testing pool for the UFC until pulling out in December 2020.
 In August 2021, Punk notified the UFC he would be retiring from MMA after he returned to professional wrestling earlier that month.
-CM Punk ended his MMA run with a record of 0-1 (1 NC).
+Punk ended his MMA run with a record of 0–1 (1 NC).
 Punk's MMA career has been widely panned by MMA fans and personalities.

-Cage Fury Fighting Championships (2018–present)
+Cage Fury Fighting Championships (2018)

 On November 8, 2018, Punk signed with Cage Fury Fighting Championships (CFFC), a UFC affiliate, as a commentator.
 His first event was CFFC 71 on December 14 and it was streamed live on UFC Fight Pass.